fujiihc/IICPP_Clone/Graphic EQ/README.md

 ## Overview
 The 5-Band Graphic Equalizer for the IICPP consists of two parts, the EQ Driver and the EQ Slider Board.

 In conjunction, they can boost or cut frequencies at 80Hz, 240Hz, 750Hz, 2200Hz and 6600Hz.

+The GEQ can be engaged in EQ Out, EQ In, and EQ Auto Modes, and can be footswitched.

+EQ Out has the GEQ Off, EQ In has the GEQ In for Lead and Clean Modes, and EQ Auto engages the EQ when Lead is engaged.

 ## Status
   - Schematics, PCB Designs, and Gerbers for V1.0 of both the Driver and Slider Boards are complete.